sardana-org/sardana/doc/source/users/overview.rst

 decided to start the creation of a generic tool to enlarge the scope of the Tango_ project to include a standard client program - or better a standard generic user environment.
 From the beginning our aim has been to involve others in this process.
-At this moment in time the user environment consists of a highly configurable standard graphical user interface, a standard command line interface understanding SPEC_ commands, and a standard way to compose new applications either by programming or with a graphical tool.
+At this moment in time the user environment consists of a standard command line interface understanding SPEC_ commands, and a standard way to compose new applications either by programming or with a graphical tool.
 It further consists of a standard macro executer, standard set of macros, a standard range